Advertiser Disclosure

 John F. Kennedy International Airport AirTrain service schedule.
 Image Credit: John F. Kennedy International Airport

 The AirTrain lines usually loop round all terminals, before carrying on to either Jamaica Station (red line) or Howard Beach (green line).
-However, with the ongoing construction work at Terminal 1, these lines are running to Terminal 4 and back again.
 The 2 lines split at Federal Circle, with the green line also stopping at the long-term parking lot A/B and Kiss & Fly drop-off area.

 If you’re riding the AirTrain between terminals, to Federal Circle, or to Lefferts Boulevard, then your ride will be free.
 If you start or end your journey at Jamaica or Howard Beach then a one-way trip will cost $8.25.